 The definition of "gift" for purposes of the ITA has now undergone a fundamental change and the resulting technical implication of the new definition in the context of split receipting in practice is no less fundamental.
-In light of the proposed new guidelines that will apply to split-receipting as set out in Technical News No. 26, charities will need to give consideration to a number of factors prior to accepting and/or issuing an official donation receipt under the Regulations concerning the value of the property transferred, the value of the advantage received, and the value of the eligible amount of the gift.
+In light of the proposed new guidelines that will apply to split-receipting as set out in Technical News No. 26 as well as Registered Charities Newsletter No. 17, charities will need to give consideration to a number of factors prior to accepting and/or issuing an official donation receipt under the Regulations concerning the value of the property transferred, the value of the advantage received, and the value of the eligible amount of the gift.
 Where necessary, valuation by a qualified valuator may be necessary.
 The new rules are a welcome relief but need to be carefully followed to ensure that the charitable status of the donee charity is not lost due to improper issuance of charitable donation receipts.
 Hopefully, the technical amendments to the ITA upon which the split-receipting rules are based will soon be passed into law.
-In the meantime, it is hoped that CCRA will issue a directive concerning what charities should do until the Amendments have passed since split-receipting was slated in Technical News No. 26 to apply to every gift received after December 20, 2002.

-4. New Definition of Charitable Organizations and Public Foundations
+4. New Definition of Charitable Organizations and Public Foundations34

-Under the December 2002 Amendments, the definitions of charitable organizations and public foundations are amended by replacing the previous "contribution" test with a new "control" test.
-According to the Explanatory Notes released by the Department of Finance that accompanied the December 2002 Amendments (the "Explanatory Notes"), the rationale for amending the definitions is to permit charitable organizations and public foundations to receive large gifts from donors without concern that they may be deemed to be a private foundation.
+Under the December 2002 Amendments, as well as the February 2004 Amendments, the definitions of charitable organizations and public foundations are amended by replacing the previous "contribution" test with a new "control" test.
+According to the Explanatory Notes released by the Department of Finance that accompanied the December 2002 Amendments, the rationale for amending the definitions is to permit charitable organizations and public foundations to receive large gifts from donors without concern that they may be deemed to be a private foundation.